Mount Redoubt: Name

 The official name of the mountain is Redoubt Volcano, a translation of the Russian name "Sopka Redutskaya", referring to, as does the word "redoubt", "a fortified place".
 A local name, "Ujakushatsch", also means "fortified place", but it is difficult to determine if one name is derived from the other.
 The Board on Geographic Names decided on the name "Redoubt Volcano" in 1891.

 The Global Volcanism Program of the Smithsonian Institution refers to the mountain simply as "Redoubt", and lists these alternate names: Burnt Mountain, Goreloi, Mirando, Ujakushatsch, Viesokaia, and Yjakushatsch.
 The Alaska Volcano Observatory also uses simply "Redoubt"; it lists the same alternate names in addition to: Goryalaya, Redoute Mtn., and Redutskaya, Sopka.

+Human history

+The first human inhabitants in the area around Mount Redoubt arrived 14,000 years ago, after the end of the last ice age.
+While limited data exists, archaeologists found tools at high elevations in the area.
+The tools were thought to be used by nomadic hunters.

+The Denaʼina people settled in the area before the Little Ice Age began in 1350 AD.
+The Denaʼina may have first settled along the coast and were pushed to inland by Russian settlement, although exact details are unknown.
+By 1909, measles and flu epidemics caused the Denaʼina to abandon their town near Lake Clark, approximately 50 miles east of Mount Redoubt.